weaties/blog/letters-to-mom/2024-08-18-sun-sailing-surgery-and-thunderstorms.md

 Dan W

-Last night we had thunder storms roll though seattle - here is a timelapse video that I took of that -> https://youtu.be/F77f-T6rgI0
+Last night we had thunder storms roll though seattle - here is a timelapse video that I took of that -> [Thunderstorm timelapse](https://youtu.be/F77f-T6rgI0)

 ![IMG_1914](../attachments/IMG_1914.png)